TikhonJelvis/RL-book/book/abstracts.md

 ## Abstract

 This chapter makes the natural extension from RL Prediction to RL Control (finding the optimal policy), while initially remaining in the tabular setting.
 The previous chapter's investments made in understanding the core concepts of MC and TD bear fruit in this chapter as important Control Algorithms such as SARSA and Q-learning emerge with enormous clarity along with implementations of these algorithms from scratch in Python.
 This chapter also introduces a very important concept for the future success of RL in the real world: off-policy learning (Q-Learning is the simplest off-policy learning algorithm, and it has had good success in various applications).
 Importance Sampling (an off-policy technique) is briefly covered.
-The chapter ends with a summary of convergence of RL Prediction and Control algorithms: MC versus TD, on-policy versus off-policy, tabular versus function approximation.
+The chapter ends with a summary of the convergence of RL Prediction and Control algorithms: MC versus TD, on-policy versus off-policy, tabular versus function approximation.

 # Chapter 13: Batch RL, Experience-Replay, DQN, LSPI, Gradient TD